 Budgeting on a variable income can be difficult.
 If you are self-employed or you work on commission only, you may be faced with managing a variable income.
 This means that it can be difficult to predict how much money you will have coming in during a given month.
-If this is your reality, it is important to save a large percentage of your income on good months to help make up for the bad ones.
+If this is your reality, it is important to save a large percentage of your income on good months to make up for the bad ones.
 Here is one way to budget your variable income.

 List Your Monthly Expenses

-First, you need to list all of your expenses the same way that you would with a normal budget.
+First, list all of your expenses the same way that you would with a normal budget.
 This allows you to see where your money needs to go.
-After you have listed all the expenses, add the ten percent you will put into savings.
+After you have listed all the expenses, add in what you plan to put into savings.
 Try to shoot for 10% of your average monthly income.

 You will need to prioritize your expenses and take care of the basics first—this includes necessities such as food, shelter, electricity, and health insurance.
 After that, you should list your debt payments and savings contributions.
-Then you can add in expenses for clothing, gym memberships, and fun money.
-On the months where money is tight, knowing exactly where your money goes will help you budget if you need to cut back your spending on things that are not necessities, like entertainment and eating out.
+Then you can add in expenses for clothing, gym memberships, and entertainment.
+On the months where money is tight, knowing exactly where your money goes will help you budget if you need to cut back your spending on things that are not necessities, such as entertainment and eating out.

 Save the Remaining Balance

-Once you know how much money you will make in a specific month, sit down and subtract out your expenses.
-While you should always save ten percent, it is especially important for you and others on variable incomes to remember to save anything you make over the amount of your full budget.
-This should go into a savings account that is separate from your emergency fund and other savings goals—to use as a buffer for the months when your income is lower.
+Once you know how much money you will make in a specific month, subtract out your expenses.
+While you should always try to save at least 10%, it is especially important to remember to save anything you make over the amount of your full budget.
+Put this extra amount into a savings account—separate from your emergency fund and other savings goals—to use as a buffer for the months when your income is lower.